pingcap/docs-tidb-operator/en/deploy-br-federation-manager.md

 ## Prerequisites

-Before deploy BR Federation Manager on Kubernetes, you should satisfy conditions below:
+Before deploy BR Federation Manager on Kubernetes, make sure you have met the following prerequisites:

-* Kubernetes >= v1.12
+* Kubernetes version must be >= v1.12.
-* you have multiple Kubernetes clusters
+* You must have multiple Kubernetes clusters.
-* All the Kubernetes clusters that serve as data planes have deployed TiDB-Operator
+* All the Kubernetes clusters that serve as data planes have deployed TiDB Operator.

-## Step 1: Generate Kubeconfig file in all Data Planes
+## Step 1: Generate a kubeconfig file in data planes

-BR federation manager manages Kubernetes clusters of data planes by accessing their API servers.
-So it needs kubeconfig to authenticate and authorize in the API servers.
-The users or service accounts in the kubeconfig file need have all the permissions of **backups.pingcap.com, restores.pingcap.com** CRD at least.
+The BR Federation Manager manages Kubernetes clusters of data planes by accessing their API servers.
+To authenticate and authorize itself in the API servers, it requires a kubeconfig file.
+The users or service accounts in the kubeconfig file need have at least all the permissions of **backups.pingcap.com** and **restores.pingcap.com** CRD.

 You can get the kubeconfig file from the Kubernetes cluster administrator.
-But we also provide a way to generate the kubeconfig file by yourself if you have the permission to access all the data planes.
+However, if you have permission to access all the data planes, you can generate the kubeconfig file on your own.

-### Step 1.1: Create Resources about RBAC in Data Plane
+### Step 1.1: Create RBAC resources in data planes

-We should create the resources below in every data plane to allow br federation manager to manipulate backup and restore CR.
+To enable the BR Federation Manager to manipulate Backup and Restore CR, you need to create the following resources in every data plane.

 ```yaml
 apiVersion: v1